emrahsariboz/Machine-learning-portfolio/README.md

 ## Feature Extraction-Backward Elimination

 In real life, what do we do when we have garbage?
 Well, I personally throw it away.
 As in real life, when we have a dataset to feed the Machine Learning algorithm, we need to separate the garbage features/columns from the good one.
-Because of garbage in garbage out.
+Because garbage in garbage out.

 In machine learning linguistic, this process is called feature extraction.
-Using the FE, we can remove the data that will have no impact/bad impact on the output of the model.
+Using the FE, we can extract the data that will have no impact/bad impact on the output of the model.
 One of the simple ways to do this is Backward Elimination, which uses the hypothesis testing, specifically p-value, to determine what is garbage data.

 But why do we need Feature Extraction?
 Here are a couple of reasons.
 Decrease the complexity, improved accuracy and performance, and faster training time.